-Gregory F. Ball became Dean of the College of Behavioral and Social Sciences (BSOS) at the University of Maryland in the fall of 2014 through the fall of 2021.
+Gregory F. Ball served as Dean of the College of Behavioral and Social Sciences (BSOS) at the University of Maryland from the fall of 2014 through the fall of 2021.
 In this role, he oversaw one of the largest colleges at the University, with approximately 5,000 undergraduate student majors and more than 800 masters and doctoral students.
 BSOS also is home to four of the University’s most popular majors: criminology and criminal justice, psychology, government and politics, and economics.
 On February 1, 2022 he became Vice President for Research at the University of Maryland, College Park and the University of Maryland, Baltimore.

 Dean Ball maintains a research lab in the Department of Psychology.
 As a highly accomplished scientist, he has amassed more than 200 research publications.
 Dean Ball focuses his research on the interrelation of hormones, the brain, and reproductive behavior, studying both how hormones act in the brain to modulate the learning and activation of behavior and how behavioral stimuli are processed by the brain to influence endocrine activity and the activation of social behaviors.
 His research continues to be supported by grants from the National Institutes of Health.
 Previously, Dean Ball was Vice Dean for Science and Research Infrastructure in the Krieger School of Arts and Sciences at Johns Hopkins University (JHU), and also served as Director of the school's undergraduate neuroscience program.